 Click “Choose marketplace (required)” and select a country associated with the Amazon account you wish to connect.
 Note that connecting one North America, Europe or Far East account will allow you to connect all countries within that region, and you do not need to integrate every marketplace separately.
 (We'll explain more later.)

 Next, create your new support email.
 Simply enter a username and @channelreply.email will automatically be added to the end.

 Checking off the “Default” option will set this account as the one your helpdesk uses when you initiate conversations with Amazon customers.
 Be sure to check it off if this is your only Amazon account.
 If you have more than one Amazon account, choose only one of them to set as your default.

 You can also choose to receive negative feedback notifications for this Amazon account.
-This feature comes at no extra charge, but the notifications do count toward your monthly message limit if you have one.
+This feature comes at no extra charge, but the notifications do count toward your monthly message limit.

 Next, enter a tag for this Amazon account.
 In your helpdesk, this tag will identify every message you receive from this account.